How to Register

 Need more help?
 Check out these detailed Online Registration Instructions and/or contact the Registrar’s Office.

 When choosing courses, here are a few extra things to think about:

 There might be some general education requirements that you would like to take before too much time passes.
 For example, if you took a language in high school, and want to continue studying that language in college, we recommend enrolling in the appropriate level language class your first or second semester.

 Try to keep in mind how the work you’ll be doing in your classes will fit together.
 When possible, we suggest picking courses that offer a variety of different kinds of “brain work” that strikes a balance between reading- and writing-intensive, quantitative problem solving, world language, or creative courses.
 You might love one particular subject, but too much of one thing is usually a bad idea!
 Remember, you will be registered for one reading and writing intensive course already, Core 120: Words, or one quantitative course, Core 121: Numbers.

-As you think about your credit total for fall, remember that physical education and music performance classes are one credit (we recommend enrolling in 15 to 17 credits per semester).
+As you think about your credit total for spring, remember that physical education and music performance classes are one credit (we recommend enrolling in 15 to 17 credits per semester).
 If you participate in varsity athletics, you can register and earn credit for your sport during season.

 If you’d like advice on how to arrange your spring semester schedule, email your advisor in the College Advising Center or make an appointment (not sure who your College Advisor is?
 Check your Lewis & Clark email for messages from them).
 You also might want to consider registering for one these hidden gems.